- Protections Against Retaliation

 In addition, the SEC may also bring an enforcement action against a company that violates the anti-retaliation provisions of Dodd-Frank.

 You may also be able to file a retaliation complaint in federal court under Section 806 of the Sarbanes-Oxley Act of 2002 (“SOX”).
-You can also find information about your rights and protections under SOX on the Department of Labor’s whistleblower website.
+You can find information about your rights and protections under SOX on the Department of Labor’s whistleblower website.

 - I’m considering reporting internally to my company.
 Will I still be eligible for the anti-retaliation protections under Dodd-Frank?